Space Activities Bill

 India's Space Activities Bill will provide for a dedicated space legislation for India.
 The draft was first made public for comments by the Department of Space in November 2017.
-The bill covers various factors of India's space goals, including international and national obligations, defines offences and subsequent punishments, barriers of entry for private companies, liability for damages caused in space etc. On 5 July 2020, Secretary, Department of Space and Chairman, ISRO K Sivan said that the Space Activities Bill is in its final stages.
+The bill covers various factors of India's space goals, including international and national obligations, defines offences and subsequent punishments, barriers of entry for private companies, liability for damages caused in space etc. On 5 July 2020, Secretary, Department of Space and chairman, ISRO K Sivan said that the Space Activities Bill is in its final stages.
 Accordingly, the Bill will be placed in both house of Parliament.
 After due parliamentary procedure, the Space Activities Act will pave the way for the formation of space rules.
 For private companies to start space launches in India, the Act is needed to be in effect.

 Present Status

 According to Jitendra Singh, Union Minister of State, Science and Technology, as on 9 February 2022, the draft bill has completed public and legal consultation.
 It has now been sent for further approvals for inter-ministerial consultations.

+In May 2025, the Chairperson of the Indian National Space Promotion and Authorization Centre (IN-SPACe), Pawan Goenka, confirmed that a new draft of the Space Activities Bill has been finalised.
+This 2025 version replaces the 2017 draft, which was officially shelved after being deemed 'obsolete' following significant criticism regarding its restrictive nature.

+The redrafted bill is currently undergoing inter-ministerial consultations.
+Then government plans to initiate public consultations before seeking approval from the Prime Minister and the Cabinet for its introduction in Parliament.
+The legislation is intended to provide the legal framework necessary to expand India's space economy from 8.4 billion to 44 billion dollars by 2033.